Tom Cousins: Commercial career

-He retains air rights over the CNN Center parking deck in Atlanta's massive railroad gulch.
+He retained air rights over the CNN Center parking deck in Atlanta's massive railroad gulch.

 He stepped down as head of Cousins Properties in January 2002.

 Philanthropic works

 In 1995 Cousins founded the East Lake Foundation in Atlanta.
 The Foundation partnered with the Atlanta Housing Authority to build a mixed-income apartment block in a local low-income area with a high crime rate and put additional resources into education options and job provision for the tenants.
 Columnist Leonard Pitts Jnr. noted that these changes saw "violent crime down 96 percent" and "78 percent of kids passing the state math test when only 5 percent could do it before".

 Based on the results of the East Lake Foundation project, Cousins, with partner Warren Buffett, created Purpose Built Communities, an organization focused on supporting other communities working to replicate the successful community development seen in Atlanta.
-Purpose Built Communities currently partners with 13 other communities in the United States.
+Purpose Built Communities partners with many communities across the United States.

-Sporting franchises
+Sports franchises

-In April 1968, Cousins purchased the Hawks basketball team and moved them from St Louis to Atlanta, renaming them the Atlanta Hawks.
-At the time Atlanta did not have pro-ball facilities, but Cousins was building a local arena complex.
+In April 1968, Cousins purchased the NBA's St. Louis Hawks basketball team and moved them to Atlanta.
+At the time Atlanta did not have a major-league caliber arena, but Cousins was building a local arena complex.
 Cousins also owned the Atlanta Flames until he sold them in 1980 for approximately $16 million to a consortium from Calgary.
 He purchased the original Atlanta Chiefs soccer club of the North American Soccer League from the Braves in 1973, during this time they were renamed the Atlanta Apollos.

 In 1993 Tom Cousins was the recipient of the Bill Hartman Award which recognises former varsity athletes from the University of Georgia who have demonstrated excellence in their profession.
-On March 8, 2010, Cousins was awarded with the Lifetime Achievement Award at the 2010 Atlanta Sports Awards for his role in promoting sports in Atlanta.
+On March 8, 2010, Cousins was awarded the Lifetime Achievement Award at the 2010 Atlanta Sports Awards for his role in promoting sports in Atlanta.

 In 1995 Cousins purchased East Lake Golf Club and restored it to its former glory.
-He also helped to establish East Lake as the permanent home of the TOUR Championship which is the season ending tournament for the PGA TOUR.
+He also helped to establish East Lake as the permanent home of the TOUR Championship which is the season-ending tournament for the PGA TOUR.
 Profits from East Lake Golf Club go to the East Lake Foundation which in turn goes to help the East Lake Community.

+Death

+Cousins died in Atlanta on July 29, 2025, at the age of 93.